Adani Group to invest Rs 2.5k cr in Uttarakhand in cement, smart meters | Headlines

 ''We want to invest Rs 4000 crore to establish an integrated pulp mill in Uttarakhand,'' he said.

-Kalyan Chakravarty of Emaar group, the builders of the world's tallest building Burj Khalifa said how Prime Minister's Narendra Modi inspiring leadership has increased India's prestige internationally.
+Kalyan Chakravarti, CEO, Emaar India, part of the builder of the world's tallest building Burj Khalifa, said how Prime Minister's Narendra Modi inspiring leadership has increased India's prestige internationally.

 ''I have been travelling around the world for the last 25-30 years and I can see the difference in the manner in which we are treated now.
 We would also like to make our small contribution to realizing the Prime Minister's vision of a developed India,'' he said.